eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ## JavaScript payload types

-Both text payloads and byte payloads may be mapped.
+Both, text payloads and byte payloads may be mapped.

 ### Text payloads